obriencj/python-withscope/README.md

 syntax for [Python] to provide nested lexical scopes beyond the existing global/local scopes.
 It should be regarded as a freak of nature and not used for anything serious.
 I created this project because I was pretty sure I could do so, but I wanted to be certain.
+Also, I get a real buzz when something like this works, and throwing back my head with screams of laughter is my chicken soup for the soul.

 [python]: http://python.org "Python"